The idea

 Do I need to live in the target area to sell?

-No, the target area is where we're concentrating year one, but anyone in Avondale can sign up.
-If you're outside the shaded area on the map, you'll still get added so shoppers can find you, and your registration helps us figure out where to expand next year.
+No. The shaded area is where the sale is concentrated, but anyone in Avondale can sign up.
+If you're outside it, you'll still get added to the map so shoppers can find you.

 Do I need to live in the target area to shop?